Meliox/FTPauto/README.md

 # FTPauto

 FTPauto is a simple, but highly advanced and configurable FTP-client wrap-around written in #Bash for Unix.
-It is based on [lftp](http://lftp.yar.ru/) and  helps to automate simple transfers - yet is allows much more.
+It is based on [lftp](http://lftp.yar.ru/) and  helps to automate simple transfers - yet FTPauto allows much more.

 # Features
 * Send files easily with lftp